acsone/odoo-bedrock/README.rst

 Inspiration has been drawn from `camptocamp/docker-odoo-project <https://github.com/camptocamp/docker-odoo-project>`_ for most environment variables, the odoo config file templates, entrypoint.sh and the travis config.
-This is by design, in other to facilitate possible future convergence.
+This is by design, in order to facilitate possible future convergence.

 Contributors
 ~~~~~~~~~~~~